AbdallahAshraff/irriot/README.md

 # Description

-An IoT Smart Irrigation App built using flutter as part of graduation project , the app streams sensor readings from firebase realtime database and show it on screen , also it has the ability to control the water pump used in the project (turn it on or off or auto based on the readings of soil mouisture sensor used).
+An IoT Smart Irrigation App built using flutter as part of graduation project , the app streams readings of sensors attached to arduino from firebase realtime database and show it on screen , also it has the ability to control the water pump used in the project (turn it on or off or auto based on the readings of soil mouisture sensor used).

 # Screens
 <img src="https://user-images.githubusercontent.com/114494413/254404277-57263578-13eb-4e93-b8f7-7403f4c7ec21.jpg"  width="300" height="500">